utek/tlog/README.md

 `> tlog abc-123 1:40 My message`

 This will add the work on issue ABC-123 for 1 hour and 40 minutes with description "My message"

+## Additional Options

+One can also set up additional parameter `start_time` in the configuration file (`.tlog`).

+Following values are valid:

+`start_date = 0` - Start date will be set to the time work was logged `start_date = 1` - Start date will be set to the time work was logged minut the logged time (Logging at the end of the work) `start_date = 2` - Start date will be set to the begining of the day